Eight Great Japanese Picture Books for Babies and Young Children

 7. そらまめくん (Soramamekun)

 そらまめくん is a series about a broad bean (そらまめ) named (surprise, surprise!) そらまめくん.
-These books are quite popular in Japan due to the beautiful illustrations and engaging stories.
+These books are quite popular in Japan due to their beautiful illustrations and engaging stories.
 The text is quite a bit longer than the other books mentioned here but similar to ノンタン, there is always a lesson to be learned at the end. そらまめくんのベッド was one of my husband’s favorites to read to our daughter during my pregnancy.

 8. おつきさまこんばんは (Otsukisama Konbanwa)